LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/25_packaging_game/index.md

 - Potentially rethinking game mechanics to suit mobile play patterns.

 > [!NOTE]
-> Mobile deployment for MonoGame games is significantly more complex than desktop deployment and typically requires platform-specific development environs (Android Studio for Android and Xcode for iOS).
-A comprehensive guide to mobile deployment would require its own dedicated tutorial series.
+> Mobile deployment for MonoGame games is significantly more complex than desktop deployment and typically requires platform-specific development environments (Android Studio for Android and Xcode for iOS).
+A comprehensive guide to mobile deployment will be covered in a future tutorial.

-If you are interested in extending the Dungeon Slime game, or future games, to mobile paltforms after completing this tutorial series, these resources provide a good starting point:
+If you are interested in extending the Dungeon Slime game, or future games, to mobile platforms after completing this tutorial series, these resources provide a good starting point:

 - [Android Deployment Guide](https://learn.microsoft.com/en-us/previous-versions/xamarin/android/deploy-test/publishing/)
 - [iOS App Store Distribution](https://learn.microsoft.com/en-us/previous-versions/xamarin/ios/deploy-test/app-distribution/app-store-distribution/publishing-to-the-app-store?tabs=windows)